 Works by Exit Map Collective 2015/16

-Around the subject of care, intersubjectivity and sociability we are creating work that is constantly developing but essentially allowing itself to be looked at from many angles, performance filters including somatic approaches, composition trials and dialogue.
-Tania Soubry, Anne-Gaelle Thiriot, Laura Doehler and guest artists.
+Around the subject of care, intersubjectivity and sociability, we are creating work that is constantly developing but essentially allowing itself to be looked at from many angles.
+We switch performance filters, creative somatic approaches, trial composition tools and dialogue.
+We that is Tania Soubry, Anne-Gaelle Thiriot, Laura Doehler and guest artists.

 Ridiculous Copernicus and Polyticks 2016 at Chisenhale Dance Space with guest sound artist Chaterine Elsen.

 Through vocal and movement improvisation, individual impulses meet one another and create a stream of constructing, deconstructing and merging hybrid realities.
 A collectively built sound score frames our explorations and negotiations of the borders between training, practice, dance, life, process and product – the polyticks of performance.

 2: Ridiculous Copernicus

 “Among the authorities it is generally agreed that the Earth is at rest in the middle of the universe, and they regard it as inconceivable and even ridiculous to hold the opposite opinion.
 However, if we consider it more closely the question will be seen to be still unsettled, and so decidedly not to be despised.
 For every apparent change in respect of position is due to motion of the object observed, or of the observer, or indeed to an unequal change of both.” –Nicolaus Copernicus